Adaptive Pairwise Weights for Temporal Credit Assignment: Experiments

-\cutparagraphup \paragraph{Empirical Results.} Figure~\ref{fig:ktd-learning-curves} presents learning curves for Meta-PWTD, Meta-PWR, and baselines in three KtD configurations (apple reward mean, variance labeled at the top; the remaining configurations are in the Supplement).
-Learning curves are shown separately for the \emph{total episode return} and the \emph{door phase reward}, the latter a measure of success at the long term credit assignment.
+Figure~\ref{fig:ktd-learning-curves} presents learning curves for Meta-PWTD, Meta-PWR, and baselines in three KtD configurations (the remaining configurations are in the appendix).
+Learning curves are shown separately for the \emph{total episode return} and the \emph{door phase reward}, the latter a measure of success at the long-term credit assignment.
 Not unexpectedly, H-PWR which uses handcrafted pairwise weights performs the best.
 The gap in performance between H-PWR and the best fixed-$\lambda$ shows that this domain provides a credit assignment challenge that the pairwise-weighted advantage estimate can help with.
 The TVT and \notrudder{} methods used a low discount factor and so relied solely on their heuristics for learning to pick up the key, but neither appears to enable fast learning in this domain.
 In the door phase, Meta-PWR is generally the fastest learner after H-PWR.
 Meta-PWTD, though slower, achieves optimal performance.
 Although RGM performs third best in the door phase, it does not perform well overall, suggesting that the inflexibility of its single set of reward weights (vs.\ pairwise of Meta-PWR) forces a trade off between short and long-term credit assignment.
 In summary, Meta-PWR outperforms all the other methods and Meta-PWTD is comparable to the baselines.